revenant5248/YoutubeDownloader/ReadMe.md

 ## CONFIGURATION ##
 - Your input will download from 2 different sources by default, ordered by search results(in case that the keyword may not be specific enough).
 Change this setting by edit `config.ini`.
 - `list.txt` must be in UTF-8 format.
+- To avoid abuse, you need to re-download it once a month.

 ## REFERENCE ##
 This project mainly depends on https://ytdl-org.github.io/youtube-dl/ , thanks!

 ----------